salesforce/lwc-rfcs/text/0119-dynamic-component-creation.md

 `LightningDynamicElement` is a special custom element provided by LWC that serves as a wrapper component around dynamic LWC custom elements. `LightningDynamicElement` tackles the issue of reusing the same custom element with multiple definitions by serving as a wrapper around dynamic components that renders their content to the DOM.

 `LightningDynamicElement` works by synthetically handling the lifecycle of the dynamic component, which means the dynamic component does not go through the same mounting and unmounting process as other custom elements.
-Additionally, `LightningDyanmicElement` does not unmount when the dynamic constructor changes.
+Additionally, `LightningDynamicElement` does not unmount when the dynamic constructor changes.

 _This is similar to the [Angular approach to dynamic components](https://angular.io/guide/dynamic-component-loader)._

-#### Comparison with `<lwc.dynamic lwc:is={expression}>`
+#### Comparison with `<lwc:dynamic lwc:is={expression}>`

 With `LightningDynamicElement` the framework keeps track of references to the dynamic components and also manages its lifecycle.
-In contrast with `<lwc.dynamic>` the component author is responsible for keeping track of the custom element.
+In contrast with `<lwc:dynamic>` the component author is responsible for keeping track of the custom element.
 This means that any dynamic component must be retrieved each time the component changes.
 Additionally, any imperatively assigned attributes or event listeners will need to be reapplied once the component changes as well.

 ## Adoption strategy

 This is a breaking change for existing user of `lwc:dynamic` as it supersedes the directive.
 However, `lwc:dynamic` directive has not reached GA and all consumers of the directive are internal.
-They will need to switch their components to change the tag names to `lwc.dynamic` and the directives from `lwc:dynamic` to `lwc:is`.
+They will need to switch their components to change the tag names to `lwc:dynamic` and the directives from `lwc:dynamic` to `lwc:is`.

 The behavior of `lwc:is` is the same as `lwc:dynamic` when the constructor is not provided, both will not render the dynamic component of its children.
 The behavior is different when the components are rendered though, as `lwc:is` will render the custom element name rather than the custom element name used with `lwc:dynamic`.
 Component authors may need to adjust any testing that relies on this.

+To help with the transition, the LWC team will support both `lwc:dynamic` and `lwc:is` directives for existing consumers.
+Going forward, the compiler will report a warning when usage of the `lwc:dynamic` directive is detected until it is fully deprecated.

 # How we teach this

 This concept is fairly intuitive and is similar to the same concepts in other frameworks (Svelte, Vue, Angular).
-Providing documentation around how the to use `<lwc.dynamic>` and `lwc:is` with a small playground example should be sufficient.
+Providing documentation around how the to use `<lwc:dynamic>` and `lwc:is` with a small playground example should be sufficient.

 Examples of [documentation](https://svelte.dev/docs#template-syntax-svelte-component) and [playground](https://svelte.dev/tutorial/svelte-component) from Svelte.